liveview-native/live_view_native/guides/introduction/your-first-native-liveview.md

 ```

 Then, run your app and navigate to your local development server in a web browser.
-You should the LiveView you created.
+You should see the LiveView you created.

 ![Hello World - Web](./assets/images/hello-web.png)